Are you an Australian knitter in search of a knitting charity that needs your help? Check out the charities shown here!

 So if you’re an Australian knitter who wants to help people in need with your craft, are you out of luck?

-Fortunately, I’m happy to say that the answer is “No worries!”
+Fortunately, I’m happy to say that the answer is “No worries, mate!”
 Below are three fabulous charity knitting organizations that operate in the beautiful nation of Australia.
 You’re sure to find the right one for you from the following!

 Not an Aussie?
 Visit this page to find the knitting charities written about on this site, categorized by location!